Addyk-24/Niyam-AI/README.md

 # Niyam-AI

-**Intent-Bound AI Agent Execution with Cryptographically Verifiable Guardrails using Zero-Knowledge Proofs**

-Niyam-AI is a runtime security layer for autonomous LLM agents.
-Instead of trusting a system prompt or a software filter to enforce safety, Niyam-AI seals an agent's permitted actions into a cryptographic contract at session start, intercepts every tool call the agent attempts, classifies it with a trained Judge model, and — for every approved action — generates a zk-SNARK proof that the classification was actually performed and passed.
-A third party can verify that proof in ~69 ms without ever seeing the Judge model's weights.
+**Cryptographically Verifiable Guardrails for Autonomous LLM Agents**

+Every existing agent guardrail — system prompts, output filters, policy engines — runs on the same machine an attacker is trying to compromise.
+If the check is bypassed, nothing records that it should have run.
+A compromised host produces no evidence of its own failure.

+Niyam-AI replaces that trust with proof.
+Each safety decision produces a zk-SNARK that any third party can verify in ~70 ms, without access to the model's weights or trust in the machine that ran it.

 ```
-LLM Agent  →  Niyam-AI Gate  →  Tool Execution
+LLM Agent  →  Gate  →  Judge  →  zk-SNARK proof  →  Tool executes
-                   ↓
+                 ↓        ↓            ↓
-           zk-SNARK proof
-        (mathematically checkable,
-         not "trust me")
+              blocked  blocked   verification fails → blocked
 ```

----

-## Why this exists

-Current agent guardrails — system prompts, output filters, policy engines — share one weakness: they run on the same machine an attacker is trying to compromise, and there is no way for anyone outside that machine to confirm the check actually ran, let alone ran correctly.
-If the host is compromised or the filter bypassed, nothing proves the safety policy was ever evaluated.

-Niyam-AI replaces "trust the admin" with "verify the proof."
-Every safety decision approving a tool call is accompanied by a cryptographic artifact — not a log line, a proof — that any verifier can check independently.

 ---